-During 2021, including fourth quarter, no trigger event occurred that would indicate a need for an impairment assessment.
-Accordingly, there was no impairment of the NPI as of December 31, 2021.
-During the first and second quarters of 2020, trigger events occurred indicating a need for impairment assessments.
-Impairment assessments were completed and no impairment was indicated.
-During the third and fourth quarters of 2020, no trigger events occurred indicating a need for impairment assessments.
-Accordingly, there was no impairment of the NPI as of December 31, 2020.
+During 2022, including fourth quarter, no trigger event occurred that would indicate a need for an impairment assessment.
+Accordingly, there was no impairment of the NPI as of December 31, 2022.
 Any impairment recorded for book purposes will not result in a loss for tax purposes for the unitholders until the loss is recognized.